Contiguous vs. Continental United States

 The CONUS acronym might be part of the reason why so many people think that "contiguous" and "continental" mean the same thing when it comes to geographical restrictions.

-Why Do Many Sweepstakes Restrict Entry to Residents of the Continental or Contiguous U.S.?
+Why Sweepstakes Restrict Entry to Residents of the Continental or Contiguous U.S.

-Ever wondered why so many sweepstakes don't allow entry from all states?
+Ever wondered why so many sweepstakes don't allow all states to enter their giveaways?
 Sometimes, states are prohibited from entering sweepstakes because they have different regulations about how giveaways are run, but that's not the case when it comes to Alaska and Hawaii.

-The reason why so many sweepstakes prohibit entry from residents of Alaska and/or Hawaii comes down to simple logistics: if a winner comes from one of these outlying states, the prize will cost much more.
+The reason why so many sweepstakes don't let residents of Alaska and/or Hawaii enter comes down to simple logistics: If a winner comes from one of these outlying states, the prize will cost much more.

 This is especially true when travel is involved, either when vacations are being given away or when the prize involves something like a celebrity visiting the winner's home.
 The prices of plane tickets to Alaska and Hawaii can be exorbitant.